Kamesh272004/ssh-brute-force-detection-splunk/README.md

 - Basic SOC investigation workflow
 - Source IP extraction from raw logs
 - Security event visualization
+ ## Investigation Summary

+During the simulation, multiple failed SSH login attempts were generated from the Kali attacker machine against the Ubuntu target using an invalid user account.
+These attempts were recorded in the target system’s `/var/log/auth.log` file and later ingested into Splunk Cloud.

+The analysis confirmed:
+- Repeated failed SSH authentication attempts
+- Invalid user login activity
+- Source IP of the attacker machine
+- Time-based spike in failed logins visible on the dashboard

+This indicates a brute-force style authentication attack against the SSH service.
 ## Conclusion

 This project successfully demonstrates how to detect SSH brute force activity using Linux authentication logs and Splunk Cloud.